cmiles/PointlessWaymarksProject/README.md

 ### Garmin Connect GPX Import

 The 'PointlessWaymarks.Task.GarminConnectGpxImport' console app can download Activitites with location information from Garmin Connect and, optionally, import them into a Pointless Waymarks CMS Site as Line Content.
 In no way is any part of the Pointless Waymarks Project desgined as a replacement for any part of Garmin Connect - but if you care about the landscape, your history and adventures it is likely worth archiving your Garmin Connect data locally so that you have/own it no matter what happens with Garmin Connect and your Garmin Connect account.
 This is also an easy way to create Line Content in a Pointless Waymarks CMS site.
 [More Information](PointlessWaymarks.Task.GarminConnectGpxImport/README.md)

+### Publish Site to Amazon S3

+The 'PointlessWaymarks.Task.PublishSiteToAmazonS3' console app detects changes, generates the site and publishes the site to Amazon S3.
+[More Information](PointlessWaymarks.Task.PublishSiteToAmazonS3/README.md)

 ## InnoSetup Based Installers and Program Update Notifications